jrhendrix/Ropro/README.md

 As input, this script takes a path to the directory of Prokka output.

-Example: python ropro.py -i input_directory -o ouput_directory -ra
+Example: python ropro.py -ra -i input_directory -o ouput_directory

 ## Requirements
 * Prokka output.
 Before applying this tool, run [Prokka](https://github.com/tseemann/prokka).
 * samtools 1.5+
+* blastn 2.10.1+

 ## Basic Assembly Stats
-Displays the statistics presented in the Prokka `.tsv` file and will depend on the run parameters used to run Prokka.
+Displays the statistics presented in the Prokka `.tsv` file.
+Note, the statistics reported in this section are entirely dependendent upon the Prokka run parameters.
 For example, non-coding RNAs (ncRNAs) will only be reported if Prokka was run with the `--rfam` parameter.

 | Statistic | Description |
 | --------- | ----------- |
 | contigs | Number of contigs or segments in the assembly |